-AUDIT OF PETTY CASH - PARKS AND RECREATION MAINTENANCE SHOP
+AUDIT OF PETTY CASH - PUBLIC WORKS

-Report Number: 2023-A-05
+Report Number:

+2024-A-02

-Report Date: 08/02/2022
+Report Date:

-Council Members and County Executive Glassman:
+Council Members and County Executive Cassilly:

-In accordance with Section 213 of the Harford County Charter, we have performed an audit of the Parks and Recreation Maintenance Shop's petty cash fund for the period of 7/1/2021 through 6/30/2022 and cash on hand as of 7/26/2022.
-This audit was conducted as part of the County Auditor's risk-based Annual Audit Plan approved by the County Council for FY2023.
+In accordance with Section 213 of the Harford County Charter, we have performed an audit of the Department of Public Works' petty cash funds for the period of 7/1/2022 through 7/31/2023.
+This audit was conducted as part of the County Auditor's risk-based Annual Audit Plan approved by the County Council for FY2024.

-The objective of this audit was to ensure that petty cash processes for various departments follow Petty Cash policies and ensure disbursements and replenishment transactions are approved and properly accounted for.
-The scope was limited to reviewing the controls over the selected departments' petty cash funds.
-The results of the audit are detailed in this report.
+The objective of the audit was to confirm proper tracking, use and accounting of cash held by County departments.
+The scope was limited to the controls performed by the Departments' petty cash custodians to secure and account for the funds.
+The results of the audit and our findings are detailed in this report.

 We would like to thank the members of management for their cooperation during the audit.
-Although none was required, they have been provided an opportunity to respond to this report.
-Accordingly, no response was provided.
+Although none was required, they have been provided an opportunity to respond to this report; accordingly, none was provided.